Melvin E. Thompson: Family

-Melvin Ernest Thompson married Dora Anne Newton, from Millen, Ga, in 1926, and had one child, Melvin E. Thompson Jr., Melvin E. Thompson Jr. married Mary Bathsheba Carter and they had four children, Marianne Thea, Tarkenton Newton, Carter Maria and Melvin E. the 3rd.
+Melvin Ernest Thompson married Dora Anne Newton, from Millen, Georgia, in 1926, and had one child, Melvin E. Thompson Jr., Melvin E. Thompson Jr. married Mary Bathsheba Carter and they had four children, Marianne Thea, Tarkenton Newton, Carter Maria and Melvin E. the 3rd.
 Melvin Jr. had a fifth child with his second wife Laura Mitchell, Charles Thompson.

 Lieutenant Governor of Georgia

-In 1946, Thompson ran for the newly created position of Lieutenant Governor of Georgia.
-He won the election and became Georgia's first Lieutenant Governor.
-Following Thompson's election, Governor-electct Eugene Talmadge died in Decembeofr 19, 6 and the GeorgiS statCoconstitution was vague on who would be sworn in as governor, causing the three governors controversy.
-Thompson felt that as the lieutenant governor-elect, he should become the governor.
-But the state legislature was controlled by Talmadge supporters.
-They invoked a clause in the Georgia state constitution which allowed for the legislature to pick between the second- and third-place candidates.
-The people who finished second and third were two write-in candidates, James V. Carmichael and Eugene's son, Herman E. Talmadge.
-The legislature selected Herman Talmadge to become the governor.
-He would hold that position temporarily.
+In 1946, Thompson ran for and won the newly-created office of Lieutenant Governor of Georgia.
+Following Thompson's election, Governor-elect Eugene Talmadge died on December 21, 1946, and the Georgia State Constitution was vague on who would be sworn in as governor, causing the three governors controversy.
+Thompson felt that as the Lieutenant Governor-elect, he should become the Governor.
+But the state legislature, controlled by Talmadge supporters, invoked a clause in the constitution allowing the legislature to pick between the second- and third-place candidates.
+The people who finished second and third were two write-in candidates, Eugene Talmadge's son, Herman E. Talmadge and James V. Carmichael.
+The legislature elected Herman Talmadge as governor; he would hold that position temporarily.

 Governor of Georgia

 Thompson and Arnall both claimed the office of governor.
 Arnall later renounced his claim to support Thompson.
 The Supreme Court of Georgia ruled that Thompson was the legitimate governor and that the legislature had violated the state constitution by selecting Talmadge.
 Thompson's numerous achievements as the 70th Governor of Georgia include much needed improvements to highway infrastructure, public education, and the purchase of Jekyll Island, a beach retreat for the average Georgian.
 He was able to raise the salary of teachers, provide free books to students, and extend high school to the 12th grade.
-His purchase of Jekyll Island for $675,000.00 is still considered to be one of the greatest real estate purchases made in U.S. history.
+His purchase of Jekyll Island for $675,000 is still considered one of the greatest real estate purchases in U.S. history.
 Thompson was able to achieve many things during his shortened term, with very limited cooperation from the state legislature, and without raising taxes on the citizens of Georgia.

+The resolution of the "three governors controversy" included holding a special election in 1948 for the remainder of Eugene Talmadge's term.
+Thompson lost the special primary to Herman Talmadge.

 Later political activities

 Thompson unsuccessfully opposed Talmadge three additional times, twice in gubernatorial elections in 1950 and 1954 and finally in 1956 for one of Georgia's United States Senate seats.
 In the mid-1950s, Thompson moved to Valdosta, Georgia, where he transitioned into a successful career as a real estate developer.
 Thompson died at the age of 77 on October 3, 1980, in Valdosta.
 His family turned down an offer for him to lie in state, in the rotunda of the State Capitol.
-He is interred in a mausoleum at the McLane Riverview Memorial Gardens, in that same city.
+He is interred in a mausoleum at McLane Riverview Memorial Gardens, in Valdosta.